axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

 How to
 -------------

 #.
-Create a new Additional Case details UI and a start process that will display
+Create a new business details page UI and a start process that will display
    the new UI.

    |customization-additional-case-details-page|